recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout-guide-adyen-components.md

 ***

-## Step 1: Build your Adyen Components + Recurly.js Integration
+## Step 1: Build your Adyen components + Recurly.js integration

 Follow Adyen’s **Advanced Flow** docs to render Web Components for each method: